axelvaldez/radical-companies/_posts/children-stories/2024-08-06-how-it-ended-up.markdown

 <h1>Speaking of RADs</h1>
  <p>A mission wants a strategy and usually that comes from the Bosses in the Fiat House.</p>
- <p>In the Radical House RADs did it.
-The Itsum gave RADs to each other so there was no need for a Boss.</p>
- <p>RADs is how things are distributed at the Radical House.
+ <p>In the Radical House <em>RADs did it</em>.
+The Itsum gave RADs to each other so there was no need for a Boss.
+And RADs is how things are distributed at the Radical House.
 Candy, food, etc., all distributed through RADs.</p>

 <h1>The Foundation</h1>
   <div class='_center'>